 This one-day course provides the latest thinking on how to manage the mediation process and use it to help clients settle disputes effectively.
 The course adopts a practical approach, using examples and a role-play exercise.

 Attending this course will provide you with:

 - A thorough understanding of the mediation process

 - Practical guidance on how to effectively prepare yourself and your clients for a mediation

 - Practical experience, by taking part in a mediation role-play exercise.

-This course is designed for trainee, assistant or associate solicitors, who wish to gain a greater understanding of the Alternative Dispute Resolution (ADR) process.
+This course is designed for trainee, newly qualified solicitors, assistant or associate solicitors, who wish to gain a greater understanding of the Alternative Dispute Resolution (ADR) process.

 - Gain a more thorough understanding of the mediation process